Drew Waters Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox surrender the fourth-most home runs in baseball (187 total, 1.4 per game).
+- The White Sox allow the fourth-most home runs in baseball (190 total, 1.4 per game).

-- In his last time out on Tuesday against the Baltimore Orioles, the righty went 5 1/3 innings, giving up one earned run while surrendering six hits.
+- In his most recent outing on Wednesday against the Baltimore Orioles, the right-hander went six innings, allowing five earned runs while surrendering six hits.

-- The 29-year-old has put together a 3.97 ERA and 6 strikeouts per nine innings across 22 games this season, while allowing a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.